mandric/duality-contrib-loading/README.md

 ### Customization

-Style the #duality-contrib-loading with your own css or use example.less as a start.
+Style the #duality-contrib-loading div with your own css or use example.less as a start.